 When tea was first brought to England in the 1660s, it was an exclusive beverage enjoyed by the royal family and the most elite members of high society.
-Over the next two centuries it became an integral part of daily life for all classes, and in the 1840s the concept of a ‘tea break’ took on a whole new meaning thanks to the invention of afternoon tea.
+Over the next two centuries, it became an integral part of daily life for all classes and in the 1840s, the concept of a ‘tea break’ took on a whole new meaning thanks to the invention of afternoon tea.

 The person accredited with introducing the concept is Anna Russell, Duchess of Bedford and a friend of Queen Victoria.
 Legend has it that the Duchess, upon finding herself hungry between lunch and dinner, began ordering a pot of a tea and a light snack to her quarters at around 4pm each day.
-Soon thereafter, she started inviting her well-to-do friends to join and moved festivities to the drawing room, where the ladies were served tea, cakes and sandwiches, before taking a leisurely walk through the grounds of the estate.
+Soon thereafter, she started inviting her well-to-do friends to join and moved festivities to the drawing room, where the ladies were served tea, cakes and sandwiches before taking a leisurely walk through the grounds of the estate.
 The trend took off in high society circles and inspired the launch of tea shops, where the middle classes could also indulge.

-Nowadays, afternoon tea is seen as a treat rather than a daily ritual and is enjoyed at a leisurely pace at tea parlours around the country, including at Corinthia Hotel London.
+Nowadays, afternoon tea is seen as a treat rather than a daily ritual and is enjoyed at a leisurely pace at tea parlours around the country, including at Corinthia London.

-When done properly, afternoon tea is served in delicate china cups and plates, often covered in pretty floral patterns.
-The food is generally presented on silver tiered trays, with savoury items at the bottom and sweets at the top, from which guests help themselves.
+When done properly, afternoon tea is served in delicate china cups and plates, often covered in pretty patterns.
+The food is generally presented on silver tiered trays, with savoury items at the bottom and sweets at the top, from which guests can help themselves.

 Afternoon tea shouldn’t be confused with cream tea or high tea.
 While afternoon tea is a decadent and indulgent late afternoon affair, cream tea usually just consists of a pot of tea and scones, while high tea was traditionally a more substantial affair enjoyed by the middle and lower classes in place of their usual evening meal and served at the ‘high’ dinner table.

-Warm, freshly baked scones with clotted cream and jam (usually strawberry), are the highlight of a British afternoon tea experience.
+Warm, freshly baked scones with clotted cream and jam (usually strawberry) are the highlight of a British afternoon tea experience.
 A long-term conundrum, however, has been in the construction of the scone.
 The Devon way is to layer on the cream first, followed by a generous dollop of jam, while the Cornish manner is the reverse.
-If in doubt, look at the type of cream being served and follow suite accordingly.
+If in doubt, look at the type of cream being served and follow suit accordingly.

 Diners will also be served a selection of light finger sandwiches, always without crusts.
 Cucumber sandwiches are the most famous variety, alongside other staples such as smoked salmon and cream cheese, egg mayonnaise and cress, and coronation chicken.
-There’ll also always be a selection of sweet treats, cakes and pastries.
-Cakes will be served in small portions or slices, which can be easily picked up, while pastries such as tarts and éclairs will be miniatures.
+There will also always be a selection of sweet treats, cakes and pastries.
+Cakes will be served in small portions or slices which can be easily picked up, while pastries such as tarts and éclairs will be miniatures.
 Bite-sized sweets like macaroons and teacakes are also commonplace on the top of the silver tray.

 Naturally, a principle part of afternoon tea is the tea itself.
 Thirst-quenching and refreshing, tea is a natural pick-me-up and is perfect for washing down indulgent servings of cakes and sandwiches.
 The best parlours will offer a large variety of teas from all over the world, ranging from traditional blends and historical flavours to more modern herbal infusions.
 Some will also offer a glass of Champagne for special occasions.

 Tea is served in teapots, which should stand to brew for a few minutes before pouring.
 Black teas should be accompanied by a splash of milk.

-Afternoon Tea at Corinthia Hotel London is served in The Crystal Moon Lounge – an elegant yet modern lounge that sits under the light of a giant Baccarat Chandelier.
-Guests can choose from three options, the Traditional Afternoon Tea, the Champagne Afternoon Tea or the Rosé Champagne Afternoon Tea – the latter two come with a glass of Laurent-Perrier Champagne.
-The menu is updated seasonally and includes an amuse bouche, a selection of fine sandwiches, homemade scones with the traditional accompaniments, and an array of fresh pastries and desserts.
+Afternoon Tea at Corinthia London is served in The Crystal Moon Lounge – an elegant yet modern space illuminated by the glow of our grand Baccarat chandelier.
+Guests can choose from a number of options, including our Traditional Afternoon Tea, Champagne Afternoon Tea, Rosé Champagne Afternoon Tea or Grand Siècle Champagne Afternoon Tea, the latter three of which come with a glass of Laurent-Perrier Champagne.
+For those looking to add another level of luxury, our Caviar Afternoon Tea also comes with a choice of Champagnes.